mrc0mmand/mrc0mmand.github.io/_posts/2023-06-13-collecting-code-coverage-with-gcov.md

 adventures, but the same applies to any other syscall that is missing a gcov wrapper.

-In the end, the more complex the project is the more likely it is that you'll hit a test case that's incompatible with collecting coverage, and is completely up to you how much time, additional code, and sanity you're willing to sacrifice to make the coverage reports as accurate as possible.
+In the end, the more complex the project is the more likely it is that you'll hit a test case that's incompatible with collecting coverage, and it is completely up to you how much time, additional code, and sanity you're willing to sacrifice to make the coverage reports as accurate as possible.

 ## What's next?